eddmann/eddmann.github.io/_posts/2014/2014-02-10-implementing-basic-python-decorators-in-php.md

 }
 ```

-With the sample function and decorators now defined we can compose a new function from these individual pieces.
+With the sample function and decorators now defined, we can compose a new function from these individual pieces.

 ```php
 decorate('hello', 'timer');